The Quick Verdict

 Who Should Choose Which?

-- You want a strong free tier to validate the tool before committing
+- You want a generous free tier that lets you validate the tool against real workflows before spending a dollar